knstntn-bv/product-notebook/docs/hypotheses-page.md

 **Use Case**: This allows users to quickly turn validated hypotheses into actionable features without manual data entry.

+**Note**: The button click is isolated from row click - clicking the button does not open the hypothesis editing dialog.

 ### Status Sorting

 **Behavior:**